Social Icons

 Now, Wang, her brother, has become a sheriff in Nevada.
 When he gets the message about his father’s death and the stolen seal being taken to England, he searches for Roy to get some money to travel there.
 Roy, on the other hand, has lost all their gold from the first film to gambling and bad investments.
 So now, together with Wang’s sister Lin, they have to retrieve the diamond and return it to China.

-1. The villain is also tagged "the finest swordsman in England," which is a tribute to Basil Rathbone, known for his swordsmanship.
+1. The villain is also tagged "the finest swordsman in England," which is an indirect homage to Basil Rathbone (I think).
+Rathbone is swordsmanship.
 Rathbone always seemed better than his counterparts in his movies but held back because the hero had to win.
-Rathbone also played Sherlock Holmes in the 1930s to 1940s series.
+He (Rathbone) also played Sherlock Holmes in the 1930s to 1940s series.

 2. In the movie, we get to see Jackie Chan pay homage to the Rush Hour movies, where Jackie distracts the guards by using Chinese vases.